solita/solita.github.com/_posts/2016-03-07-title-missing.md

 - NULL
 ---

 When we create business critical programs we must be able to represent values that are missing or unknown.
 In relational algebra no such ugly concept as "missing value" exist, but in real world scenarios we don't have all the data we need all the time.
 Instead in most situations data keeps popping from here and there.
-We ultimately need to be able to build UI:s for customers which are essentially highly usable and represent missing values clearly.
+We ultimately need to be able to build UI's for customers which are essentially highly usable and represent missing values clearly.
 For example when building a customer registry is it a problem if user does not have an address?
 Should UI represent it accordingly then?
 This all comes down to persistence model and thus it's important to build model that represents missing values accurately.

 During my career I have witnessed bright minded software developers being in my opinion way too strict about NULL values in databases.
 They do just about everything to define schema which does not allow NULLs anywhere.
 I'm not here to mock great minds, such as C.J.
 Date who has taken really strong stance against NULLs in relational databases.
 This has been ongoing debate in relational database community since the first implementations.
 I personally feel, that when it comes to professional software development, we as a developers should have reasonable amount of practical stance, but in the same time should be aware of the underlying theory.